 The 8e6 Authenticator ensures the end user is authenticated on his/her workstation, via an executable file that launches during the login process.

-To use this option, the 8e6 Authenticator client (authenticat.exe) should be placed in a network share accessible by the domain controller or a Novell eDirectory server such as NetWare eDirectory server 6.5.
+To use this option, in a Windows environment the 8e6 Authenticator client (authenticat.exe) should be placed in a network share accessible by the domain controller or a Novell eDirectory server such as NetWare eDirectory server 6.5.